27 Mind Blowing Side Dishes for Steak

 If you’re a lover of potatoes, garlic, and smoke, then this is the dish for you!

 Who’d have thought that smoking your potatoes before mashing them would give them so much flavor?
-We sure didn’t, but are happy to report these are some of the best mashed potatoes we have eaten.
+We sure didn’t, but we are happy to report these are some of the best mashed potatoes we have eaten.

 Recipe: Smoked Garlic Mashed Potatoes